James Foley (journalist): Career

 Foley began his career as a teacher in Arizona for Teach For America.
 In 1999, Foley decided to pursue his MFA in creative writing at the University of Massachusetts Amherst.
 Upon completion of his MFA in 2003, Foley returned to Phoenix for one year before relocating to Chicago in the summer of 2004 and taking a job teaching writing to young felons at the Cook County Boot Camp.
 In 2007, Foley enrolled in Northwestern's Medill School of Journalism.

-Starting in 2008, Foley worked for USAID-funded 'Tatweer' development projects in Baghdad.
+Starting in 2008, Foley worked for USAID-funded Tatweer development projects in Baghdad.
 He helped organize conferences and training seminars for a program designed to rebuild Iraq's civil service, crippled by decades of isolation and autocratic administration.
-In 2010, he left Iraq and applied for military embed-journalist accommodation status in Afghanistan to become a freelance journalist.
-He was an embedded journalist with U.S troops in Iraq, where his brother was serving as an officer in the United States Air Force.
+He also became an embedded journalist in Iraq with the U.S.101st Airborne Division and the 76th Infantry Brigade of the Indiana National Guard.
+In 2009, he became an embedded journalist, in Nuristan, Nangarhar and Kunar, Afghanistan, with the United States 4th Infantry Division and 10th Mountain Division.
+He continued his work as an embedded military journalist in Afghanistan in 2010.

 In January 2011, Foley joined Stars and Stripes as a reporter on assignment in Afghanistan.
-Two months later he was removed from his post after being detained by U.S. military police at Kandahar Air Field on suspicion of possessing and using marijuana.
+Two months later he was detained by U.S. military police at Kandahar Air Field on suspicion of possessing and using marijuana.
 On March 3, 2011, Foley admitted that he had marijuana in his possession and resigned his position.

-In 2011, while working for the Boston-based GlobalPost, Foley went to Libya to cover the uprising against Muammar Gaddafi, embedding himself with rebel fighters.
+Shortly thereafter Foley began working for the Boston-based GlobalPost and went to Libya to cover the uprising against Muammar Gaddafi, embedding himself with rebel fighters.